Multi-volume, multi-genre author, Ed Benjamin introduces us to his short fiction story, Melanie: A tale of Wonder:

 “If you like alternative fiction, you will enjoy this short-short story.”

 This is a wonderful and heartwarming piece of flash-fiction!
 It will take most people less than an hour to read.
 You will get a fun and interesting story about an aging singer that has a talent for impersonation that goes beyond the norm.

 The writing is quite delightful, the author has a marvelous talent for describing his characters, they seem very real and alive.
 The scene-setting is very satisfactory and enhances the characters.
 Action and dialogue help provide this story with a pleasing texture.
 Vivid pictures fill my mind throughout the story.

-I award 4.7 Stars to “Melanie: A Tale of Wonder”, the score would have been higher except that several spelling errors interrupted my reading pleasure.
+I award 4.7 Stars to “Melanie: A Tale of Wonder”.

 You can buy this book:

 Copyright © 2018 Mark L. Schultz except for the author's introduction

 An avid reader, typobuster, and the Hyper-Speller.
 I am a husband, father, and grandfather.